buildingSMART-Portugal/EIR/EIR-EN.md

 The points to consider are identified below.

-The key decision points are scheduled for 10 working days after the exchanges of information with the Appointing Party and are distributed throughout the phases.
+The key decision points are scheduled for 10 working days after the exchanges of information with the appointing party and are distributed throughout the phases.

 ![Key decision points](/Images/KeyDecisionPoints.svg "Key decision points")